 Just about a month ago, we supported a proposal by City Council member Lynette Gibson McElhaney and Council President Larry Reid to establish a Department of Violence Prevention.

 After several hearings and further research, we have changed our position.
 This proposal goes to City Council on Tuesday, May 16.
 A brief summary of our current position, and our suggestions for further action, are set out below.

 We certainly agree with council members Gibson McElhaney and Reid that violence in Oakland is a critical problem and needs to be addressed with more urgency than we are seeing.

-While we continue to hear announcements from those in City government that community violence has decreased, and while these are technically true, the key fact is this: Oakland continues to be one of the most dangerous large cities in the United States.
+We continue to hear announcements from those in City government that community violence has decreased, and that Oakland is no longer one of the ten most violent cities in the Unites States.
+While these are technically true, the key fact is this: Oakland continues to be one of the most violent large cities in California and the United States.

 We also agree with council member Gibson McElhaney and Reid that administration of and accountability for Oakland’s violence prevention programs need to be elevated, more transparent, and more openly accountable.

 On the other hand, operations of some of Oakland’s programs – particularly those which are keys to Operation Ceasefire – cannot be disrupted without having a seriously adverse impact on violence.
 The change in status, and the administration, organization and management of these programs, should not be adjusted on the fly, as the proposal suggests.